IbrahimMurad/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>AirBnB clone - MySQL</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
+This repository contains the third stage of a student project to build a clone of the AirBnB website.
+This stage replaces the file storage by a Database storage and maps models to a table in database by using an O.R.M.
+Also, it updates the console, to have more control on the database and the data, and estabishes a connection with the MySQL-server database.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---